RMIT-Hive-Rocketry/GCS/docs/usage.md

   - Use `--nobuild` to skip this
 - Packets will not be logged in `/logs`, but the CLI output will
   - Use `--logpkt` to log packets in dev mode
+- The pendant emulator will start in a new window
+  - This is not needed for **frontend** development
+  - You can stop this by using the `--nopendant` flag

 ## Usage for operators